Red Sox vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rafael Devers and Corbin Carroll will be among the star attractions when the Boston Red Sox play the Arizona Diamondbacks on Friday at 9:40 PM ET, at Chase Field.
+Alex Verdugo and the Boston Red Sox play Corbin Carroll and the Arizona Diamondbacks at Chase Field on Saturday.
+First pitch is at 7:15 PM ET.

-The favored Red Sox have -150 moneyline odds to win against the underdog Diamondbacks, who are listed at +125.
-The matchup's total is set at 8.5 runs.
+The Diamondbacks are +115 moneyline underdogs for this matchup against the favorite Red Sox (-140).
+Boston is the favorite on the run line (-1.5 with +120 odds).
+The matchup's over/under has been listed at 9 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.